 you have a very large number (thousands) of entities, or

-you have hundreds of entities and need multiple different indices for each and every one, or
+you have hundreds of entities and need multiple different indices for each one, or

-you expect a large increase in the number of entities, or
+you expect a significant increase in the number of entities, or

 you have no other reason than to separate different entities from each other.

 Instead of creating something like

 items_project_a, consider using a single

 items index with a field for your project identifier and query the data with OpenSearch filtering.
 This is a far more efficient way to use your OpenSearch service.